 The INHIBITOR Platform consists of an Unmanned Aerial System (UAS), remotely controlled by an operator via a Radio Transmitter.
 For the sake of clarity, the block diagram in Figure – Feasibility_1 shows the conceptual high-level architecture of the main components and sub-systems and their interaction.

 The WE-02 (internal identifier for the version 2 of the INHIBITOR product line) has 6 rotors (hexacopter) disposed into a rectangular arrangement as shown from the top view in Figure – Feasibility_2.
-It has a width of 700mm and it is 980mm long and an all up weight of 10kg.
+The craft has a width of 700mm and length of 980mm with an all up weight of 10.6kg.

 The body consists of an enclosed composite shell made of carbon fibre and fibreglass.
 This can be segmented into three main components: a core/main monocoque body with structural function as well as housing for electronics, an outer structure with the role of protection from external impacts and housing of some sensors (cameras and GPS) and a removable module shell, hosted as an extension below the main body, with the double function of protecting the payload and enclosing it by making it an “independent/modular” unit.